gardener/gardener/hack/api-reference/seedmanagement.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MergeWithParent specifies whether the deployment parameters and GardenletConfiguration of the parent gardenlet
+<p>MergeWithParent specifies whether the GardenletConfiguration of the parent gardenlet
-should be merged with the specified deployment parameters and GardenletConfiguration.
+should be merged with the specified GardenletConfiguration.
 Defaults to true.</p>
 </td>
 </tr>
 </tbody>